JPP/JSP Students Click Here to Login

 Students are invited to participate in lively gatherings with analysts and analytic trainees in events such as the annual holiday party, wine & cheese receptions with presenting analysts, and other workshops and symposia offered by the Institute.
 Finally, students who graduate from the program are eligible for membership in the Professional Affiliates, an alumni association of graduates.

 Tuition for the 2016-2018 JPP/JSP program is $3650 per year.
-At approximately 36 hours per trimester, this calculates to approximately $34 per class hour.
-Payments are made the first month of each trimester at approximately $1200 per quarter.
+At approximately 39 hours per trimester (24 class hours, 9 consultation hours, and 6 group process hours), this calculates to approximately $34 per hour.
+Payments are made the first month of each trimester at approximately $1200 per trimester.